-(1) The student must obtain the approval of his Academic/Formation Advisor, or, for lay students, the Academic Dean of Saint John's Seminary.
+(1) The student must obtain the approval of his Academic/Formation Advisor, or, for MAM and MTS students, the Director of the MAM and MTS Programs;

 (5) Any change in course or status must be made known to the Saint John’s Director of Admissions and Records and the Registrar of the other institution.
-The Seminary reserves the right to refuse recognition of credit for courses which have not been previously approved by the Dean of Faculty or have been taken as pass/fail courses.
+The seminary reserves the right to refuse recognition of credit for courses which have not been previously approved by the Academic Dean or have been taken as pass/fail courses.
 Credit will not be given for auditing of courses.

 (6) The B.T.I. agreement applies only to courses listed in the B.T.I. catalogue and not to other courses offered by the member institutions.
-No more than one B.T.I. course may be taken in any one semester without approval by the Dean of Faculty.
+No more than one B.T.I. course may be taken in any one semester without approval by the Academic Dean.

-(7) Courses at Blessed John XXIII National Seminary are considered to be the same as B.T.I. courses, and a similar registration process should be followed.
+(7) Courses at St. John XXIII National Seminary are considered to be the same as B.T.I. courses, and a similar registration process should be followed.